drewm14/hudlQEproj/README.md

 OVERVIEW OF TEST CASES

 *NEGATIVE SCENARIOS*

-\nEnsure that login is not allowed without entering a username and password
+Ensure that login is not allowed without entering a username and password

-\nEnsure that login is not allowed when entering a username and a blank password
+Ensure that login is not allowed when entering a username and a blank password

-\nEnsure that login is not allowed when entering a blank username and a correct password
+Ensure that login is not allowed when entering a blank username and a correct password

-\nEnsure that login is not allowed when entering an incorrect username and password combination
+Ensure that login is not allowed when entering an incorrect username and password combination

 *KEY FUNCTION TESTING*

-\nEnsure that a User can successfully login using valid username and password credentials
+Ensure that a User can successfully login using valid username and password credentials

 *SECURITY TESTING*

-\nVerify that when a User logs out, they cannot be logged back in by hitting back arrow in browser
+Verify that when a User logs out, they cannot be logged back in by hitting back arrow in browser